Jonal Saint-Dic

 Jonal Saint-Dic (/ˈdʒoʊnɔːl ˈdiːk/ JOH-nawl-_-DEEK-'; born March 2, 1985) is a former American football defensive end.
 He was signed by the Chiefs as an undrafted free agent in 2008.
 He played college football at Michigan State.

 Personal life

 Saint-Dic is the son of Jonas and Marie Point du Jour.
 He was born in Haiti.
 He migrated to Linden, New Jersey then moved to nearby Elizabeth, New Jersey.

 He graduated from Michigan State majoring in sociology.

-Early years
+Early life

 Jonal attended Elizabeth High School in New Jersey, where he was a two-way starter, playing defensive end and tight end.
 In 2002, he earned second-team all-state honors as a senior after being credited with 24.5 sacks.

 College career

 Hudson Valley

 Jonal played for Coach Bob Jojo at Hudson Valley Community College in Troy, New York.
 As a Sophomore, he was named Northeast Football Conference Defensive Player of the Year.
 In 2004, he led the league in tackles for losses (28 for 125 yards), sacks (11.5 for 63) and forced fumbles (6).
 His career totals include 118 tackles, including a school-record 21 sacks for 116 yards.